MP Estate Planning UK

 Disagreements Among Beneficiaries

-• Communicate clearly with all beneficiaries about the process and the criteria for selecting a new executor.
+• Communicate openly with all beneficiaries about the process and the rules governing who has priority to apply for the Grant.

 Court Disputes

-1. Attempt to reach an agreement through mediation or negotiation before resorting to court action.
+1. Attempt to reach agreement through mediation or negotiation before resorting to court proceedings.
+Mediation is often quicker, less expensive, and less adversarial.

 Alternatives to Executors